Tr33mo/tr33motest.github.io/_posts/2019-09-06-slipupdate.md

 [![alt text](https://i.imgur.com/zAEbzTrl.jpg "Site 1")](https://u.teknik.io/vmEQB.jpg)

-Site 2 is also based on Bridge Creek in North Maleny but is lower down and is positioned inside of a large historical landslip with spring pressure on the other side of a road cut.
+Site 2 is also based on Bridge Creek in North Maleny but is lower down in the catchment and is positioned inside of a large historical landslip with spring pressure on the other side of a road cut.
 The Vetiver here will hopefully prevent loss of the road and is part of a large rainforest planting to help stabilise other areas of the site.

 [![alt text](https://i.imgur.com/xObk7iul.jpg "Site 2")](https://u.teknik.io/XfeqF.jpg)